objeck/objeck-lang/README.md

 * v2024.6.x
     * Support for the LLaMa 3 API
-    * Snowflake SQL integration
+    * Model tuning for OpenAI and Gemini

 * v2024.5.0 **[current]**
-  * DeepMind (Gemini) support for function calls
+  * Gemini support for function calls
   * JSON Scheme support for function modeling for OpenAI, Gemini, and LLaMa
   * Enhancements
     * Added Collection 'Reduce' methods